songchenlong/songchenlong.github.io/content/en/post/25-03-26-ICDE-lixiang/index.md

 ---
-title: "Congratulations!
-The paper \"UMGAD: Unsupervised Multiplex Graph Anomaly Detection\" by Li Xiang (first-author) has been accepted by ICDE 2025! 🎉🎉🎉"
+title: "Congratulations to Xiang Li as the first author for having the paper \"UMGAD: Unsupervised Multiplex Graph Anomaly Detection\" accepted by ICDE 2025! "

 date: 2025-03-26
 ---

 <!--more-->

-Congratulations!
-The paper "UMGAD: Unsupervised Multiplex Graph Anomaly Detection" by Li Xiang (first-author) has been accepted by ICDE 2025! 🎉🎉🎉
+Congratulations to Xiang Li as the first author for having the paper "UMGAD: Unsupervised Multiplex Graph Anomaly Detection" accepted by ICDE 2025! 🎉🎉🎉